 We use a Black-Scholes-Merton option pricing model to estimate the fair value of service condition SSARs.
-There were no service condition SSARs granted in fiscal 2022.
-The following table summarizes the principal assumptions utilized in valuing service condition SSARs granted in fiscal 2021 and 2020:
+There were no service condition SSARs granted in fiscal 2023 or 2022.
+The following table summarizes the principal assumptions utilized in valuing service condition SSARs granted in fiscal 2021:

-2 021 2020
+202 21

-Risk-free interest rate 0.31% · 1.38%-1.74%
+Risk-free interest rate 0.31%

-Expected life (in years) 4 4.5-5
+Expected life (in years) 4

-Expected volatility 42.99% 31.7%-32.42%
+Expected volatility 42.99%

-Weighted-average grant date fair value \$ 22.57 \$ 10.01
+Weighted-average grant date fair value \$ 22.57